khanonjs/khanon.js-website/public/docs/0-what-is-khanon-js.md

 # Motivation

-When I firstly began working with Babylon.js to build my personal website (years ago), I started developing a small engine that could be helpful to build future projects.
+When I firstly began working with Babylon.js, years ago, to build my personal website, I started developing a small engine for the presentation that could be helpful to build future projects.
 One of my principles is trying to make all my code as reusable as possible; that will save me time to do many other things in life.
 Although Babylon.js is a huge and very complete engine, shortly I found out many other features could be added to simplify the development process.

 So, as expected, instead working in my personal webpage, I ended up working in a game engine.

-The big change came with typescript improvements and decorators.
-After learning how they work and understanding how powerful they are, I decided to start this new project with two thoughts in sight: make a deeper learning of typecript; and over everything helping new developers to work in their games freeing them from the mechanical and boring work behind a video game, letting them focus in the game design.
+The change came with typescript improvements and decorators.
+After learning how they work and understanding how powerful they are, I decided to start this new project with two thoughts in sight: make a deeper learning of typecript; but over everything helping new developers to work in their games freeing them from the mechanical and boring work behind a video game, letting them focus in the game design.

 **Khanon.js wants the user to focus in the game design.
-That's the main goal of Khanon.js.**
+That's the main goal of this project.**